8 Fun Facts You Didn’t Know About St. Patrick’s Day

 Today, Chicago continues with their tradition but, to protect the environment, they use only 40 pounds of dye.

-You see shamrocks everywhere on St. Patrick’s Day and may wonder why they’re associated with the holiday.
-The story goes that St. Patrick used the three-leaved shamrock to explain the Trinity: the Father, Son and Holy Spirit.
-The three leaves have also been said to stand for faith, hope and love.
-Thus, the shamrock is wrapped up in the religious lore about the Saint and remains a prominent part of St. Patrick’s Day celebrations today.
+Shamrocks are seen everywhere on St. Patrick’s Day, which may make you wonder why they’re associated with the holiday.
+The story goes that St. Patrick used the three-leaved shamrock to explain the Trinity: the Father, Son, and Holy Spirit.
+Some people also say that the three leaves represent faith, hope, and love.
+The religious lore about the Saint wraps up the shamrock and it remains a prominent part of St. Patrick’s Day celebrations today.

-The plant itself is the national flower of Ireland and became an even stronger symbol in the 19th century when it was worn as a sign of rebellion against the English Crown.
+In the 19th century, the Irish people wore the plant itself as a sign of rebellion against the English Crown, making it an even stronger symbol and the national flower of Ireland.
 It’s also long been a charm against evil, similar to the four-leaf clover.
 Native to Ireland, the shamrock plant is a stem-rooting perennial that occasionally grows a four-leaf clover.

 3. There Wasn’t Always Alcohol

 Although modern-day St. Patrick’s Day celebrations typically involve alcohol, the holiday was originally a religious holiday, so most participants abstained.
-In fact, it was against the law in Ireland to drink on St. Patrick’s Day and all the pubs were shut down.
+In fact, the law in Ireland prohibited drinking on St. Patrick’s Day, leading to the closure of all the pubs.
 The law wasn’t changed until 1970.

 Today, green beer is one of the most popular drinks to enjoy on March 17, with 13 million glasses of Guinness — the popular dark stout beer from Ireland — consumed on that day.